Subscribe to

 David Domínguez

-Percussion, Rhythmic Basics of Flamenco
+Percussion, Rhythmic Basics of Flamenco, Improvisation, Rhythmic Improvement

 David Leiva